On July 24th, 2020, I attended an expo with thousands of participants during the middle of a pandemic — and I loved it!

 Throughout the Together Again Expo, I was pleasantly surprised to see that all speakers were given their own microphones to use, whether they were clip-on or handheld.
 I thought this was a great alternative to sharing a podium mic.

+TIP: If you use a boom mic to interview speakers, be aware of noise levels and reverb in your event space.
 Boom mics are a sanitary alternative to handheld mics, but they can pick up excessive background noise from the expo hall which can make it difficult for virtual attendees to focus on what speakers are saying.
-You may consider having speakers wear both a mask and headset-style mic when presenting instead.
+You may consider having speakers wear both a mask and headset-style mic when presenting instead. |

 4) Keep event sessions educational in nature.